Document Type: Framework

 - messaging variations

-- value proposition clarity
+- value clarity

 Measurement Requirement